The Role of Grantmaking Foundations in Restructuring Ontario’s Philanthropic Action

 May 12th – 14th, 2021

-You can watch the conference here:
+Watch the conference videos here:

 PhiLab’s Ontario Hub is hosting a 3-afternoon regional virtual conference with the purpose of bringing together established and emerging scholars, grantmaking foundations, and philanthropic organizations to develop a common understanding and direction on the challenges and priorities of philanthropic action in Ontario.